antoinezambelli/scikit_optim/README.md

 ## Description

 This is a convenience library for use with `scikit` supervised learning algorithms (`knn`,`Logistic Regression`, etc).
-It provides methods to automatically conduct a cross-validated grid-search of hyperparameter tuning - so you odn't need to code loops every time.
+It provides methods to automatically conduct a cross-validated grid-search for hyperparameter tuning - so you don't need to code loops every time.

 It also includes a `ModelSelector` which will run comparisons of all models - returning runtimes and accuracy scores for different models.